 These family-oriented, lighthearted stories were such a hit that Pep’s publishing company, MLJ Magazines, changed its name to Archie Comics, and has since launched dozens of titles of variable lifespan, starring Archie himself or some of the supporting characters, such as Betty, Veronica and Jughead.
 They’ve also published numerous non-Archie magazines, occasionally revisiting the action-superhero theme.
 The enduring popularity of Archie has turned him into an icon of american pop-culture, and thus his first appearance holds special significance.
 Nevertheless, comics were rarely collected those years, and few have survived to present day.
 A copy of Pep Comics #22 in prime condition will easily reach a price of $50000.

-One Response to “Pep Comics #22 in 1941 featured The Shield, but is best known as the first ever appearance of Archie”
+2 Responses to “Pep Comics #22 in 1941 featured The Shield, but is best known as the first ever appearance of Archie”

 Leave a Reply

 You must be logged in to post a comment.